floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 A third category of #acr("SDLC") artifacts is the executable code of the software system.
 This can be the source code of the software system, or a binary distribution (e.g. a JAR file).
+For example, the implementation in @agarwal_etal_2021 accepts either source code or compiled binary code for analysis.

 As the source code of the software system is the most detailed representation of how the software system works, it is most often used as input for the microservice candidate identification algorithm.
 The source code can be analyzed using static analysis (i.e., without executing the software system), dynamic analysis (i.e., during the execution of the software system or test suite), or a combination of both.